ksu-is/meal-and-budget-planner/projectroadmap.md

 - [x] Add to project spreadsheet
 - [x] Setup Git-hub repo
 - [x] Add an example code to project and test it.
 Record finding.
   > Notes: Was able to get app running with code from inventory-managment-system folder.
 I followed the README provided except in the last command used pyton -m flask run
 - [x] Create workflow
-> [Flow](meal_pallner_flow.vsdx) added to documentation. @ahamil53 check for needed changes.
+  > Notes: [Flow](meal_pallner_flow.vsdx) added to documentation. @ahamil53 check for needed changes.
 Thanks!